RB-DataAnalyst/slopegraph-plotly-gas/README.md

     - Enter the range of your data, title, and other options in the modal dialog.
     - Click `Draw Chart` to visualize the slopegraph.
     - Optionally, save the chart as an image directly into your Google Sheets.

-## Recreating the Simplicity of Slopegraphs with Plotly

-By combining various functionalities of Plotly.js, such as lines and markers, annotations, custom colors, and pre-formatted data for percentages, I was able to effectively recreate the simplicity and clarity of slopegraphs to visualize changes between two points over time.

-- **Lines and Markers**: Used Plotly.js’s `lines+markers` mode to plot lines connecting two points for each category.
-This creates the basic structure of the slopegraph, where each line represents the change between two points in time.
-- **Annotations**: Added annotations to label each data point with the category name and value.
-This mimics the simplicity of slopegraphs by providing clear, direct labels on the graph itself, avoiding the need for legends or additional context.
-- **Custom Colors**: Allowed users to select custom colors for each category.
-This helps to highlight particular points of interest.
-- **Data Formatting**: Included the option to display values as percentages, which is a common for slopegraphs.
-This was handled by formatting the data before passing it to Plotly.js for rendering.